-Management Response:  Agree  Disagree Comments/A ction Plan/Time Frame: efforts, ne period of the audit on contract managed properties and as pa the HoMES tenancy management solution was developed and is ented at TCHC.
-This will enable TCHC to continue to undertake a comprehensive review of its data used to report on performance and outcomes.
-The HoMES system is a key management tool that will be a key enabler in achieving business efficiencies and goals.
-Through this work, a series of data validation and process reviews have been undertaken to ensure that all data used to assess, compare, and report on performance and outcomes are accurate, complete, and reliable.
-As well, an audit functionality will be built into the HoMES system, which will be a key management tool to providing management assurance.
-Target: Conduct data validation and process reviews (underway) Establish the HoMES management solution.
+Man Management Response:  Agree 🗌 Disagree Com Comments/Action Plan/Time Frame: 3 efforts, t ne period of the audit on contract managed properties and as pa the HoMES tenancy management solution was developed and is ented at TCHC. performa achieving reviews h performa enable TCHC to continue to undertake a comprehensive review of ince and outcomes.
+The HoMES system is a key management to g business efficiencies and goals.
+Through this work, a series of have been undertaken to ensure that all data used to assess, co ince and outcomes are accurate, complete, and reliable.
+As wel the HoMES system, which will be a key management tool to pro- ce. ol that will be a key enabler in data validation and process mpare, and report on I, an audit functionality will be Target: Conduct data validation and process reviews (underway) Establish the HoMES management solution.
 Q2 2022 Q2 2022